BrendanCook44/Machine-Learning-Specialization/README.md

   - Project 1: K-Means Clustering
   - Project 2: Recommender System Using Collaborative Filtering
   - Project 3: Recommender System Using Neural Networks
-  - Project 4: Lundar Lander: Q-Learning & Reinforcement Systems
+  - Project 4: Lunar Lander: Q-Learning & Reinforcement Systems

 ## How to Use
 1. Clone the repository: